Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Thermal Image Formation Model

 where $g = \tau_o$ and $f = \epsilon_o \Phi_o + r_o \Phi_i$ are the gain and offset corrections for the narcissus effect introduced by optical filters and internal camera elements.
 Unlike \cite{SFTR}, which corrects only for the offset by subtracting a reference frame, we apply both gain and offset corrections for better accuracy.

 From Planck’s law (Eq. \ref{eq:plancks}), any radiation can be interpreted as blackbody radiation at some temperature $T$.
-After correcting for gain and offset, we express the thermal camera signal $U(T_{bb})$ for incoming radiation $\Phi_A$ as:
+After correcting for gain and offset, we express the thermal camera signal $U(T_{bb})$ for incoming radiation $\Phi_A$ (Eq. \ref{phi_A_eq}) as:

-where, $U(T_{bb})$ relates pixel intensity to blackbody temperatures and is approximated using the Sakumo-Hattori model:
+where, $T_o$ is the object temperature, $T_b$ denotes an effective background temperature and $U(T_{bb})$ relates pixel intensity to blackbody temperatures and is approximated using the Sakuma-Hattori model:

 with calibration constants $c_1, c_2, c_3$, and $c_4$ determined through curve fitting \cite{sakuma1982establishing}.
-Given that the Sakumo-Hattori function is nearly linear for small temperature differences around ambient conditions, \ie $U(T) = aT + b$.
+Given that the Sakuma-Hattori function is nearly linear for small temperature differences around ambient conditions, \ie $U(T) = aT + b$.
 The calibration constants $a$ and $b$ are obtained using a blackbody at a known temperature (see supplementary).

-\paragraph{Band Limited Thermal Videos:} We capture $M$ multi-spectral thermal bands that lie within the camera's sensitivity spectrum of $8\mu m$ to $14\mu m$.
+\paragraph{Band Limited Thermal Videos:} We capture $M$ multi-spectral thermal bands that lie within the camera's sensitivity spectrum of 8-14\, \textmu m.
 The captured pixel intensity within each band $m$ across an entire video is expressed as:

+As the background is composed of various objects with different emissivities and temperatures, we assume their effective contributions average out such that $T_b$ is independent of wavelength.
 For simplicity, we denote the measured pixel intensity $U(T_{bb})$ in Eq. \ref{eq:LT_ut} as $I$ and band emissivity as $\epsilon_m$.
 Function $U_m(T)$ that converts blackbody temperature to pixel intensity varies across bands $U_m(T) = a_m T + b_m$ due to varying optical properties and camera response function within the sensitivity spectrum.
-Further, $t$ denotes the frame of the video indicating a time varying object temperature $T_{o}(t)$ and surrounding temperature $T_{b}(t)$.
+Further, $t$ denotes the frame of the video indicating a time varying object temperature $T_{o}(t)$ and effective background temperature $T_{b}(t)$.